-Robinias don't really respond well to pruning I'm their natural vigour results in them trying to keep growing upwards and end up being an odd shape.
+Robinias don't really respond well to pruning I'm afraid, their natural vigour results in them trying to keep growing upwards and end up being an odd shape.
 I think if I were you, and you have the room, plant another some distance away from the house and by the time the new one has established itself, the original may have reached the point where sadly the felling axe may be needed.
-You could replace the current tree with a tree with a yellow-leaved shrub instead.
+You could replace the current tree with a yellow-leaved shrub instead.

 Q. My elderly father having cut down his Robinia Frisia yellow leafed tree has found suckers coming up all over the lawn and up to the house.
 He is very worried as to if these will damage the foundations of the house or get into the drains and thinking of having 10 inches of topsoil removed to try and eliminate these suckers spreading.
 What is the solution to these spreading thorny suckers (once tree has been removed) and should these trees come with a government health warning.
 They are very pretty and really enliven a dull northern hemisphere garden.
 From Jane in Jersey U.K.

 A. The suckers are coming from existing roots, any damage would have already been done, suckers just represent the tree trying to survive a disaster.
 Cut them (mow them if they aren't too strong) as they appear and the resources will eventually be used up and the roots die.
 Should they have a health warning?
 I don't think so.

 The suckers by the way won't be "Frisia" but